RALabJieSun/PatchConvRNN-for-LTSF-in-Process-Industries/README.md

 * **Data content**:
   - **Number of strip coils: 5**
-  -  **Time steps :**A total of 20,299 time steps with millisecond time granularity
+  -  **Time steps** :A total of 20,299 time steps with millisecond time granularity
   -  Use a **blank** line to separate each coils.

 - **Number of process variables:** Each data point consists of 170 process variables